 Ice Fishing in Northeastern PA: Top Places to Try This Winter

-If you’re ready to try frozen-lake fishing, NEPA offers plenty of destinations where the fish are biting all season long.
-From big waters like Wallenpaupack to hidden gems like Lake Irena, these ice fishing spots provide adventure for anglers of all skill levels.
+If you’re ready to try ice fishing, Northeastern PA offers plenty of destinations where the fish are biting all season long.
+From big waters like Lake Wallenpaupack to hidden gems like Lake Irena and many of our state parks, these ice fishing spots provide adventure for anglers of all skill levels.

-Want more fishing adventures in Northeastern PA?
-Explore our Ultimate Guide to Fishing in NEPA.
+Check out more fishing adventures in Northeastern PA with our Ultimate Guide to Fishing in NEPA.

 Lehighton, PA